-- 2. An "off the shoulder" top from Asos.
+2. An "off the shoulder" top from Asos.
 This ended up being my savior.
 Because it is super light and loose which meant breezy AND when I had to have my shoulders covered, I just tucked the sleeves up into the straps to make it look like a tee.
 See the difference between the left and the right picture?
 And yes, I totally wore the same shirt twice on the trip - we packed in carryon suitcases for two weeks!!
 (Link to something similar on asos: here)

-- 3. A light skirt from H&M. (yes, I also have it in two colors) Which technically covers my knees but has a slit on the side so again, super light and breezy. (link to something similar on H&M: here)
+3. A light skirt from H&M. (yes, I also have it in two colors) Which technically covers my knees but has a slit on the side so again, super light and breezy. (link to something similar on H&M: here)

 4. Prime knit adidas stan smith shoes - super comfortable and matches everything.
 (I have bought 3 of these because they are my FAVORITE travel shoe.
 Although they look sold out now, adidas keeps bringing them back: here)